AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-analytics-cards.md

 At the beginning of each month, Marketo Moments provides three different report cards: Acquired Leads, New Leads, and Unsubscribes.
 Each one shows you monthly performance and the trend over a six-month period.

+>[!IMPORTANT]
+>
+>On October 2, 2023, Adobe removed the Marketo Moments App from all App Stores.
+If you already have the app installed on your tablet/mobile device, you can continue using it for the time being.
+Once your Marketo Engage instance is migrated to Adobe Identity for authentication of Marketo, you will no longer be able to access the app.

 ## Analytics Cards {#analytics-cards}

 When you tap an Analytics card you can: